yossadh/yossadh.github.io/_posts/2018-12-17-revisiting-godel.md

 For years after I first encountered Gödel's incompleteness theorem, it utterly baffled me (just look at [the Wikipedia page](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) and tell me if it is comprehensible).
 So I dismissed it as one of those inexplicable-to-non-mathematicians things.

 Recently though, I've been reading Douglas Hofstadter's [_Gödel, Escher, Bach: An Eternal Golden Braid_](https://en.wikipedia.org/wiki/G%C3%B6del,_Escher,_Bach) which lays the foundation meticulously and slowly that culminate in the explaining of the theorem.
-This article <[Kurt Gödel and the romance of logic](https://www.prospectmagazine.co.uk/magazine/kurt-godel-and-the-romance-of-logic)> also gives a comprehensible, intuitive, and succinct explanation of the theorem:
+This article <[Kurt Gödel and the romance of logic](https://www.prospectmagazine.co.uk/magazine/kurt-godel-and-the-romance-of-logic)> also gives a comprehensible, intuitive, and succinct explanation of the first incompleteness theorem:

 >...
 He did this by an ingenious method now called “gödel numbering,” which assigns a unique number to each symbol of the system (+, -, 1, 2, etc), each sequence of symbols (this would include every proposition, such as “2 + 2 = 4”), and each sequence of sequences of symbols (this would include every proof).
 Tallied up in this way, any arithmetical statement could be represented by a unique number, which in turn allows arithmetical statements (statements about numbers) to be about arithmetical statements.
 <br><br>